 Kim offers top class training facilities with an owners experience to match.
 Having trained over 1200 winners and achieved the magical "Big Three“, The Grand National (Mr Frisk) 1990, The Cheltenham Gold Cup (Master Oats) 1995 and The Champion Hurdle (Alderbrook) 1995 his achievements are unrivalled.

-Hes No Trouble proved himself to be our flag-bearer in the first syndicate as a dual winner – firstly, in a Novice Hurdle at Huntington in February 2019 and later that year in November, he won his Novice Chase around Huntington too.
+Retained from the previous 2018-20 Syndicate, Hes No Trouble proved himself to be somewhat of a flag-bearer for the first two seasons as a dual winner – firstly, in a Novice Hurdle at Huntington in February 2019 and later that year in November, he won his Novice Chase around Huntington too.

 He underwent a minor wind operation in February after a run on Heavy ground at Ludlow exposed signs of a weakness and the Covid pandemic put pay to any further runs that season to see if the surgery had improved this.